s-chandr/atlan-daisy-task/README.md

         return render_template("base.html" , errors = errors)

 ```
-2. Checking after data is collected : We can loop over the data in database.
+2. Checking after data is collected : We can loop over the data in database and false data can be reported accordingly.
 ``` shell
 @app.route('/mistakes')
 def mistakes():